mantielero/VapourSynth.nim/README.md

 import vapoursynth
 Source("video.mkv")[0..100].Transpose.Pipey4m
 ```

+> Functions can be chained because, rather than a clip, the input is always a `ptr VSMap`.
+Given that `invoke` returns `ptr VSMap`.

 ### Aplying one function from a plugin
 The are two requirements in order to be able to use a function from a plugin: